 Where the DBF’s fees are waived the PCC’s return of fees to the DBF should record this on every occasion.
 Similarly, when the PCC waives its fees a record will need to be kept for the PCC’s own accounting purposes.

-No fee is payable for the burial of a stillborn infant or for the funeral or burial of a body, or burial or other lawful disposal of cremated remains of a person who dies within sixteen years after birth.
+No fee is payable for the burial of a stillborn infant or for the funeral or burial of a body, or for burial or other lawful disposal of cremated remains of a person who dies within eighteen years after birth.

-Monument fees are payable, if a monument, commemorating the deceased, is to be erected on a separate grave or cremated remains plot for a person under sixteen years of age.
+Monument fees are payable if a monument commemorating the deceased is to be erected on a separate grave or cremated remains plot for a person under eighteen years of age.

-In the case of funerals, reasonably incurred travelling expenses (in 2021 at 45p per mile) should be reclaimed by the officiating minister direct from the funeral director, who should be notified of the mileage prior to the funeral (our form provides space for this).
-However in many cases the undertaker will provide transport for the minister.
+In the case of funerals, reasonably incurred travelling expenses (in 2023 at 45p per mile) should be reclaimed by the officiating minister directly from the funeral director, who should be notified of the mileage prior to the funeral (our form provides space for this).
+However, in many cases the undertaker will provide transport for the minister.

 The DBF will also fund the PCC’s costs of arrangements at weddings and funerals for those with disabilities, such as professional signing services.
 Where such costs are incurred the PCC should provide a copy of the invoice with its records when making net remittances to the DBF.
 Read more information on using signing services.

-Our incumbent is ill or isolating, so another priest has led the service
+Our incumbent is ill so another priest has led the service

-If your incumbent is ill or needing to isolate you may need to ask another priest from outside the benefice to take the service.
+If your incumbent is ill you may need to ask another priest from outside the benefice to take the service.